You can configure a new Greenplum Database system with a standby coordinator using

 You can run the

 gpstate utility with the

--f option to display details of the standby master host.
+-f option to display details of the standby coordinator host.

 $ gpstate -f

-The standby master status should be passive, and the WAL sender state should be streaming.
+The standby coordinator status should be passive, and the WAL sender state should be streaming.

 For information about the gpstate utility, see the Greenplum Database Utility Guide.

 Parent topic: Enabling Mirroring in Greenplum Database